Senior & Assisted Living Advisor Throughout Illinois

 Steps

-First make sure you have POA (power of attorney) in place for healthcare and finances.
+Make sure you have POA (Power of Attorney) in place for healthcare and property.
 This should be done at age 18 and can be regularly updated.
-The POA is not used unless you become incapacitated but will allow your POA to make decisions on behalf of you.
+The POA is not used unless you become incapacitated and allows your designated POA to make decisions on your behalf.
 Make sure this person is trustworthy and has your best interests at heart.

-Now that you’ve matured and are around retirement age you will want to review your trust, wills and do some more estate and long term care planning.
+You will want to review your legal documents every 3 to 5 years as laws do change.
 Be pro-active in your planning so that you aren’t reacting during a crisis but smoothly transitioning into a new lifestyle and protecting your family.
 You will have to figure out your longevity by looking at your parents and grandparents lives.
 How long are they living or did they live?
 Do they have diseases or illnesses that you can potentially get?
 Do you have enough in assets, long term care insurance or other income to cover your life-span?
 If not, how do you plan on paying for your long term care needs?
-Public aid?
+Public Aid?
 Family?

 If something should happen to you what type of community would you like to live in?
-Do you want an urban setting, naturesque setting, an active community, a sedate community, one with great meals, one that allows pets, etc. These are things you should think about.
+Do you want an urban or suburban setting?
+Do you like green space and nature?
+A larger apartment complex or more intimate building?
+An active or more sedate community?
+Do you want great meals, one that allows pets, has a swimming pool, or a lot of social activities?
+These are things you should think about.
 When you’re ready for a lifestyle change it’ll be easier for you to decide on your living arrangements.
 Use an educated referral service like Elderwerks to help you find the housing that is best suited to you and your needs.
 The planning can happen in advance and a commitment won’t need to be made until you’re ready.

-I believe that planning for the future can help families minimize the stress associated with an unplanned event such as a stroke, broken limb, and any debilitating illness.
-Knowing what your loved one wants will help them make decisions that are best for you.
+Planning for the future can help you and your family reduce the stress associated with an unplanned event or change in health.
+Discussing what you want helps your loved ones support your decisions or make informed decisions on your behalf.
 If you need more information or help planning please contact Elderwerks for your complimentary assistance at 855-462-0100.

 Contact Elderwerks